duality-solutions/Dynamic/README.md

 * Max Block Size: 4MB

 [Dynamic(DYN)](https://duality.solutions/dynamic) allows fast, secure, verifiable transfers of data using blockchain technology and enables third-party developers to build low-cost solutions across varied industry using the BDAP protocol.
-Dynamic utlises Proof-of-Work & Proof-of-Stake mining, and can be used to run incentivized Dynodes; the second tier of nodes on the network used for BDAP, the DHT, and processing, verifying, validating and storing data.
+Dynamic utlises Proof-of-Work, and can be used to run incentivized Dynodes; the second tier of nodes on the network used for BDAP, the DHT, and processing, verifying, validating and storing data.

 **MainNet Parameters**
 P2P Port = 33300